 Hop on the tram in downtown Adelaide to the quaint beachside community of Glenelg.

-Just a short 30-minute ride away, Glenelg is a popular destination because of its beautiful white sandy beaches and Jetty Road where you’ll find fantastic boutique shops and cafes.
+Just a short 30-minute ride away, Glenelg is a popular destination in South Australia because of its beautiful white sandy beaches and Jetty Road where you’ll find fantastic boutique shops and cafes.

-The Jetty is a popular spot to watch the sunset and both kids and adults will enjoy the Beachouse, a five-story amusement centre with a Ferris wheel and historic Carousel.
+The Jetty is a popular spot to watch the sunset.
+Both kids and adults will enjoy the Beachouse, a five-story amusement centre with a Ferris wheel and historic Carousel.

-While you’re there you can go and check out Henley Beach, and it’s only 4km to West Beach.
+While you’re there you can also check out Henley Beach, and it’s only 4km to West Beach.
+Henley Beach has a relaxed vibe, complete with trendy thrift stores and cozy pubs and ice cream shops.
+West Beach is more popular for water sports.

 - Cost: $10.60